ScrollPrize/scrollprize-website/docs/09_faq.md

 For example, the model input of ink detection could be sampled directly from the original 3D X-ray volume, instead of using a “surface volume” as an intermediate step.
 This could avoid loss of resolution during the sampling process into a differently oriented volume, which happens when constructing a surface volume.

 The downside of such an approach is that a lot more data needs to be accessible on disk, since the original 3D X-ray volumes are much bigger than the surface volumes (37GB vs 1.6TB in total for all fragments).
 This can be problematic for cloud training, which might not have enough available hard drive space.
 However, since we only need to access the voxels around the mesh, the data size could be reduced (creating something like a surface volume, but retaining the original coordinate space, and avoiding any resampling).

+### Fiji/ImageJ crashes, what can I do about that?

+Fiji/ImageJ doesn’t work well with extremely large datasets such as our scrolls or fragment volumes, though downsampling might help.
+If you’re experiencing problems even with the campfire.zip dataset, then it might help to run the software in a different operating system, such as in a Linux VM.
+For example, on Windows the following setup [seems to work well](https://discord.com/channels/1079907749569237093/1088311252595507242/1088314069519441950): WSL2, Ubuntu 20, Windows 11, using the default WSL X server setup.

+A great contribution to the community would be to build an open source 3D volume viewer that is tailored to this problem.
+If you are interested in building something like that, do let us know in Discord!

 ### I would like to read the works that have been recovered from the scrolls so far, where I can I find them?